Mental Health & Wellbeing

 • ensure children maintain the capacity to learn, despite difficult events that may occur

-Trauma Informed Schools is an organisation committed to improving the health and well-being and ability to learn of the most vulnerable school children in the UK, namely those who have suffered trauma, abuse, neglect and/or have mental health problems or attachment issues.
+Trauma Informed Schools is an organisation committed to improving the health and wellbeing and ability to learn of the most vulnerable school children in the UK, namely those who have suffered trauma, abuse, neglect and/or have mental health problems or attachment issues.
 It aims to provide appropriate training for schools, communities and organisations so that they become trauma informed and mentally healthy places for all.

 What is trauma